Silhouette (clustering)

-Silhouette refers to a method of interpretation and validation of consistency within clusters of data.
+Silhouette is a method of interpretation and validation of consistency within clusters of data.
 The technique provides a succinct graphical representation of how well each object has been classified.
 It was proposed by Belgian statistician Peter Rousseeuw in 1987.

 The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
-The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
+The silhouette value ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
 If most objects have a high value, then the clustering configuration is appropriate.
 If many points have a low or negative value, then the clustering configuration may have too many or too few clusters.

-The silhouette can be calculated with any distance metric, such as the Euclidean distance or the Manhattan distance.
+A clustering with an average silhouette width of over 0.7 is considered to be "strong", a value over 0.5 "reasonable", and over 0.25 "weak".
+However, with an increasing dimensionality of the data, it becomes difficult to achieve such high values because of the curse of dimensionality, as the distances become more similar.
+The silhouette score is specialized for measuring cluster quality when the clusters are convex-shaped, and may not perform well if the data clusters have irregular shapes or are of varying sizes.
+The silhouette value can be calculated with any distance metric, such as Euclidean distance or Manhattan distance.

 Definition

 Assume the data have been clustered via any technique, such as k-medoids or k-means, into $k$ clusters.